Quasar2134/MC-Overhaul-Survivalist-Datapack/README.md

 - doDaylightCycle and doLimitedCrafting gamerules are set on reload, pointless adjusting these manually.

 Features:
-  - New hydration system that leads to death if not taken care of, submerge into freshwater, fill water bottles or eat certain foods to replenish.
+  - New hydration system that leads to death if not taken care of.
+Submerge into freshwater, fill water bottles or eat certain foods to replenish.
 Fire resistance effect will also stop hydration drain.
   - The daylight cycle now lasts for an hour
   - Some items change or get destroyed when subject to lava, fire or water
     - Sugar, Gunpowder, etc are dissolved in water